Frequently Asked Questions

 4. Do you have special needs children?

-Approximately 14% of our school population has a special educational need.
+Approximately 14% of our school population has a Special Educational Need.
 While we do our best for all our children, we are a mainstream school and all our work with our SEN children has to be mindful of this.
 We have children of all ability types and aim to be as inclusive as possible.

 5. Where do your children go to secondary school?